Learning Curve (Star Trek: Voyager)

-"Learning Curve" is the 16th episode of Star Trek: Voyager and final episode of the first season.
+"Learning Curve" is the sixteenth episode of Star Trek: Voyager and final episode of the first season.
 In this episode Tuvok forces some of the Maquis crew into a Starfleet training program and systems malfunction throughout the ship as the bio-neural gel packs begin to fail.
-It was seen by 8.3 million in the U.S. at its debut in May 1995.
 This episode has several guest stars including Derek McGrath as Chell, Kenny Morrison as Gerron, and Catherine McNeal as Henley.
 Tuvok is part of the regular cast and is played by Tim Russ.

 This was written by Ronald Wilkerson and Jean Louise Matthias, and directed by David Livingston.

 The episode aired on UPN on May 22, 1995.
+It was watched by 8.3 million viewers in the U.S.